haleqiu/AirIMU/SubT-MRS-DATASET.md

 ##### IMU Calibration
 Used the M-G365 inertial sensor1 on our platform and calibrate it to reduce bias instability and drift.
 Employed an Allan variance[https://ieeexplore.ieee.org/document/4404126] based tool2 to estimate the white noise angle random walk and bias instability for both the gyroscope and accelerometer data.

+#### References
+We would like to acknowledge the use of the SubT-MRS Dataset(SubT-MRS Dataset: Pushing SLAM Towards All-weather Environments) in our project.
+We have segmented and adjusted a portion of original dataset to create our own version.
+For more details about the original dataset, please refer to the following [paper](https://arxiv.org/abs/2307.07607) and [website](https://superodometry.com/datasets).